Suburban Station: 20th century

 When Amtrak took over the Silverliner Service from Penn Central in 1972, it was operated as a quasi-commuter service (Clockers and express trains to New York) that terminated at Suburban Station.
 The trains through Harrisburg were named Keystone Service in 1981.
 By the late 1980s, the Metroliners used for the service were in poor shape, but Amtrak had a shortage of AEM-7 locomotives due to wrecks.

-On February 1, 1988, Amtrak converted all Keystone Service trains to diesel power and terminated them on the lower level of 30th Street Station, as diesel-powered trains were not allowed in the tunnels to Suburban Station.
+On February 1, 1988, Amtrak converted all Keystone Service trains to diesel power and terminated them on the lower level of 30th Street Station, since diesel-powered trains were prohibited from operating in the tunnels leading to Suburban Station.
 The change was listed as "temporary" on timetables starting on May 15, 1988, and lasting into 1990.

 Suburban Station was originally a stub-end terminal station with eight tracks and four platforms.
 Plans for a tunnel to link the Pennsylvania and Reading commuter lines were floated as early as the 1950s, but funding to seriously study the project did not start until SEPTA's formation in the late 1960s.
 The project languished in the 1970s for want of funding until federal money was appropriated during Philadelphia mayor Frank Rizzo's time in office.
-SEPTA took over operation of all commuter rail service in the Philadelphia area in 1983; it had previously contracted their operations to Conrail from 1976 to 1983 and to PRR and Reading from 1966 to 1976.
-A train crash occurred here on December 10, 1986, when an Airport Line train rammed a stopped Chestnut Hill West train injuring 42 people.
+SEPTA took over operation of all commuter rail service in the Philadelphia area in 1983; it previously contracted these operations to Conrail from 1976 to 1983 and to PRR and Reading from 1966 to 1976.
+A train crash occurred here on December 10, 1986, when an Airport Line train rammed a stopped Chestnut Hill West train, injuring 42 people.
 The operator tested positive for drugs.

-The long-awaited link between the old PRR and Reading lines, the Center City Commuter Connection, opened in 1984.
-It extended four tracks eastward to the new Market East Station (now Jefferson Station), widened two of the existing platforms, added a fifth platform and realigned the tracks.
-The recently renovated building above is also the core of the Penn Center office complex, and is known as One Penn Center at Suburban Station.
+The link between the old PRR and Reading lines, the Center City Commuter Connection, opened in 1984.
+It extended four tracks eastward to the new Market East Station, now known as Jefferson Station, widened two of the existing platforms, added a fifth platform and realigned the tracks.

+21st century

+The renovated building above the station is the core of the Penn Center office complex, and is known as One Penn Center at Suburban Station.
 The office building attained an Energy Star Rating in 2009.

 BLT Architects transformed Suburban Station in 2006.
 The station was redesigned to make navigation easier and adapt to current pedestrian traffic.
 Upgrades included increased retail space, a reactivated and improved HVAC system, and a restored/refurbished waiting area.

 The station is now in full compliance with the Americans with Disabilities Act of 1990.
 The Comcast Center, situated on the north half of its block near Arch Street, adds a "winter garden" on the south side, which serves as a new back entrance to the station, with the commuter rail tracks about 50 feet below street level.